spheredev/neosphere/README.md

 The Game Engine
 ---------------

-The official Sphere game engine is known as **miniSphere**.
+The official Sphere engine implementation for desktop platforms is known as **neoSphere**.
+There is also a Web-based version, currently in development, known as **Oozaru**, which has its own GitHub repository but is planned to eventually be merged into the main repository.

 Sphere games are written in JavaScript.
 The engine exposes a collection of low-level functions to the JavaScript environment, leaving higher-level game logic entirely up to script.
-In this way, any kind of game you can imagine can be developed.
+In this way, any kind of game can be developed and you are not limited to a specific genre as in, for example, RPG Maker.

 Besides the low-level Core API, there is also a set of libraries written in JavaScript that any game is free to use, collectively called the